The woman leading German football's new era at Paris 2024 – DW – 07/10/2024

 The woman leading German football's new era at Paris 2024July 10, 2024

-Although the Germany captain, 33, will miss Friday's Euro 2025 qualifier against Iceland due to a minor foot ailment, she is poised to lead a new-look Germany squad hoping to recapture Olympic gold in Paris.
+Although the Germany captain, 33, will miss Friday's Euro 2025 qualifier against Iceland because of a minor foot ailment, she is poised to lead a new-look Germany squad hoping to recapture Olympic gold in Paris.
 The Wolfsburg striker is the lone player left from Germany's gold medal triumph at the 2016 Olympics in Rio de Janeiro.

 But with so much instability, Popp can't stand alone.
 With Sara Däbritz also absent through injury, interim head coach Horst Hrubesch, who will give way to Christian Wück after the Olympics, will require new leaders to emerge during the Games.